 When I was eight, my mother started a salon in our home in Calcutta, and after school hours every day, I spent all my time there.
 I took naps on the facial beds and did my homework while observing my mother as she conducted her business.
 She went beyond skin and hair to address the deeper issues that affect women and how we look.
 Meanwhile for me, a blow-dry was a daily ritual and facials were scheduled every two weeks.
 And yet, it took me 24 years and several disagreements with my mother to finally admit that I truly, madly, deeply want to make a career in the beauty industry.
 Of course, in the manner that mothers have, my clever, far-sighted one had predicted this years ago.
 Perhaps on the day that three-year-old me had thrown a fit wanting to not only wear her lipstick but also paint a red dot on my forehead with her sindoor.
 Or, maybe it was on the day she had first noticed me check my face while crying.
 (I confess I still do it at times.)
 The point is she just knew what I was destined to do.
 At the end of the day, she is one of Calcutta’s best-known makeup artists and aestheticians, and really just how long could I have fought the gene.

 My own journey has caused me to believe that beauty is not a right, or a privilege but a seamless part of life.
 Everything you do for yourself – from the way you wear your hair, or your favourite shade of lipstick and how you host people at your home – reflects an inner, unique well of beauty.
 If you take a moment to look over at my bio, you will see that I have only ever worked in the beauty industry.
 Because the bond that I developed at my mother’s salon has held true through my life.
-Whether as a beauty writer, an editor, or, now, as the person that has conceptualised and launched this website, my approach to beauty has been centred around – how is this product/service/ritual/advice useful to every woman?
+Whether as a beauty writer, an editor, or, now, as the person that has conceptualised and launched this website and now handcrafted my brand of personal care and beauty products – Jhelum Loves – my approach to beauty has been centred around – how is this product/service/ritual/advice useful to every woman?

 Why?
 Because there’s no point in something being fabulous if it doesn’t make you feel fabulous.